Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages/purge-deployments.md

 - `--dry-run`: If you want to see what would be deleted without actually deleting anything.
 - `--delete-project`: If you want to delete the Pages project after deleting all deployments.
+- `--lots-of-deployments`: If you have more than 1000 deployments, this will slow down the rate of listing deployments.

 Example:
 ```shell